Talking to your kids about the coronavirus

 Let your kids know that you’re available to them and willing to answer their questions.
 Whether they’re hearing about the virus from their friends or from the news, they will be looking to you for answers.

-Our kids worry more when they are kept in the dark, so set aside time daily or weekly to talk about what’s going on.
+Our kids worry more when they are kept in the dark.
+It can help to set aside time daily or weekly to talk about what’s going on.
 Provide a safe space for them to share their concerns.
 Many kids will wonder whether they are going to get sick, or whether their friends and family members will be safe.

 Be prepared to answer basic questions about the virus – what it feels like, how it spreads – in simple terms.
 You might say something like: “These are germs.
 They spread when you are near someone who is sick, or when you touch something that has the germs on it and then touch your face.”

-Be clear and honest, and keep the conversation at an age-appropriate level.
+Be clear and honest.
+Keep the conversation at an age-appropriate level.

 Be thoughtful about your kids’ exposure to news.

-The CDC recommends reducing screen time and reminding your kids that some of what they see on social media might not be true.
-Consuming news on social media can negatively affect your kids’ mental health, so it’s important to not only reduce screen time, but continually talk with your kids about what they’re viewing on social media.
+The CDC recommends reducing screen time.
+They also suggest reminding your kids that some of what they see on social media might not be true.
+Consuming news on social media can negatively affect your kids’ mental health.
+It’s important to talk with your kids about what they’re viewing on social media.

 Our family has also made a conscious decision to keep the TV turned off during the day.
 We still keep up with the news, but we don’t allow it to be constant background noise in our home.

 Instead, we build fun and normalcy into our daily routine as much as possible.
 In between virtual learning sessions for school, we are spending a lot of time outdoors.
-My older son is getting better at basketball, and my younger son just learned to ride a bike.
-Fun games or simple activities like coloring pages for kids can bring a sense of normalcy back into your kids’ daily lives.
+My older son is getting better at basketball.
+My younger son just learned to ride a bike.
+Fun games or simple activities like coloring pages for kids can bring a sense of normalcy back into your kids’ lives.

 Through these activities, kids can build resiliency and feel effective and strong.
 This balances against the fear and sadness that may surround them.